haVincy/Coursera_Data-Structures/README.md

 https://www.coursera.org/learn/data-structures/

-My assignment C++ code solution of Algorithmic-Toolbox course from Coursera.
+My assignment C++ code solution of Data Structures course from Coursera.

 Every C++ code has been accepted by their submit system.